braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/best_practices.md

 ## Scheduling your campaigns

-When editing campaign schedules or audiences, note the following editing best practices:
+When editing campaign schedules or audiences, note the following best practices:

 - **One-time schedule campaigns:** You can edit the campaign up until the scheduled send time.
 - **Recurring scheduled Campaigns:** You can edit the campaign up until the scheduled send time.